iholloma/crdh/_essays/v01-13-growing-strong.md

 agricultural knowledge because he saw the organization as a political arm of antislavery interests.
-At times he even felt "conscious-struck for my general dislike to all Yankees" yet this did not change his distrust of them.[^17] Ruffin was a member of the American Association for the Advancement of Society which was a national institution that many judged at the time to be an apolitical organization.
+At times he even felt "conscious-struck for my general dislike to all Yankees" yet this did not change his distrust of them.[^16] Ruffin was a member of the American Association for the Advancement of Society which was a national institution that many judged at the time to be an apolitical organization.

 In the end, network graphs can help us visualize many relationships and if utilized with traditional sources it can offer a richer understanding of the past.
-The above graph shows that very diverse groups often have shared memberships that one would not necessarily expect.
+Figure 1 shows that very diverse groups often have shared memberships that one would not necessarily expect.
 Still, there are many limitations to the graph.
 Although this graph shows that many people were connected in many diverse groups in many cases only a few